 i Holding companies

 The use of a holding company minimises the trustee's involvement in any investment activity, because the investment activity is occurring one or more levels below the trust.
 At the trust level, a key consideration is the waiver of the duty to diversify, so that holding an undiversified portfolio (an operating cash account and an interest in a holding company that may or may not hold a diversified portfolio) is not a breach of any fiduciary duties.
 In the case of a directed trust or divided trust, a person other than the trustee may be vested with the investment powers and thus would make any determination whether to retain the interest in the holding company.
 Most practitioners taking advantage of modern trust laws will specifically draft into the trust a waiver that allows the trustee to hold concentrated positions, thereby overriding the default duty to diversify under the prudent investor rule.

 ii Non-bank advisers and protectors

 New Hampshire and South Dakota expressly allow a non-bank company to act as a trust adviser or trust protector (i.e., possess certain trust powers).16 Those states have statutory safe harbours that, subject to certain conditions, permit a company to act as a trust adviser or trust protector without obtaining a charter as a bank or trust company.
-Coupled with a divided trust, a non-bank trust adviser or trust protector enables a family to create a structure that generally emulates a private trust company, while avoiding the regulatory and compliance issues involved in forming and operating a private trust company.
+Coupled with a divided or directed trust, a non-bank trust adviser or trust protector enables a family to create a structure that generally emulates a private trust company, while avoiding the regulatory and compliance issues involved in forming and operating a private trust company.

 South Dakota's safe harbour allows the company to have a broad array of trust powers but requires the trustee to be a South Dakota-chartered bank or trust company or US-chartered bank with trust powers.
 In addition, South Dakota imposes a notice filing requirement.
 The entity acting as a trust adviser or trust protector must register with the state's banking commission and file an annual report with the banking commission.